MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/flw-whats-new.md

 ---
-title: What's new in Microsoft 365 integrations for Field Service (preview)
+title: What's new in Microsoft 365 integrations for Field Service
-description: Learn what's new in the Dynamics 365 Field Service (Preview) integration with Microsoft Outlook, Teams, and Viva Connections. ms.date: 10/06/2023 ms.topic: conceptual
+description: Learn what's new in the Dynamics 365 Field Service integration with Microsoft Outlook, Teams, and Viva Connections. ms.date: 10/06/2023 ms.topic: conceptual
 author: jasonxian-msft